openequella/openEQUELLA/Installer/data/server/manager/README.md

 * You will notice some files are created after above step.
 And now you can run `make` to generate the executable file.

 For more details, please check this [page](https://commons.apache.org/proper/commons-daemon/jsvc.html)

+## How to get the Windows executables
+The JSVC equivalent on Windows is called `Procrun` which typically has two executables: `prunmgr.exe` and `prunsrv.exe`.

+These two files can be downloaded from this [page](https://archive.apache.org/dist/commons/daemon/binaries/windows/).

+For details about how to use the executables, please check this [page](https://commons.apache.org/proper/commons-daemon/procrun.html).